shirayukikitsune/xbeat/Library_DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-October 28, 2013
+April 3, 2014

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows 8.x Win32 desktop applications, Windows Phone 8 applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows phone 8.x applications, Xbox One exclusive apps, Xbox One hub apps, Windows 8.x Win32 desktop applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.

 This code is designed to build with Visual Studio 2010, 2012, or 2013.
-It requires the Windows 8.x SDK for functionality such as the DirectXMath library and optionally the DXGI 1.2 headers.
-Visual Studio 2012 and 2013 already include the appropriate Windows SDK, but Visual Studio 2010 users must install the standalone Windows 8.x SDK.
-Details on using the Windows 8.x SDK with VS 2010 are described on the Visual C++ Team Blog:
+It requires the Windows 8.x SDK for functionality such as the DirectXMath library and the DXGI 1.2 headers.
+Visual Studio 2012 and 2013 already include the appropriate Windows SDK, but Visual Studio 2010 users must install the standalone Windows 8.1 SDK.
+Details on using the Windows 8.1 SDK with VS 2010 are described on the Visual C++ Team Blog:

 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>